 When you feel thirsty, your body indicates that it needs rehydration.
 Dehydration makes your muscles fatigued.
 You may experience a lack of coordination and muscle cramps.
-This can prevent an athlete from performing well.
-The body may also lose its ability to cool itself during such heavy action as tough physical work or sports.
+Dehydration means your body may also lose its ability to cool itself during physical work or sports.
 Consequently, the body may undergo heat exhaustion or stress.
-This could be fatal if the levels of exhaustion are too high - a condition known as heat stroke.

 Drink more water and stay healthy.